dave-mccollough/dave-mccollough/README.md

 - 🔧   Building and securing cloud and mobile solutions
 - ☁️    AWS and Azure
 - 📱   React Native
-- 🤔   Intersted in AI, Data and Blockchain technologies
+- 🤔   Intersted in AI, Data and cloud native technologies

 ### Tools and Technologies
 ---